 Integration has revolutionised the electronics industry enabling vastly complex systems to be realised routinely using low-cost manufacturing processes.
 Integrated electronic systems are now becoming so vast and complex that they are no longer limited by the speed of the individual components, but the bottleneck caused by the electronic communications lines between ‘cores’ on a single chip and more particularly between the chip and the outside world.
 Over the past two decades, optical fibre technology has revolutionised communications systems.
 A similar revolution is now occurring at the micro-scale with the technology of integrated optics.

 This course provides an introduction and detailed insight into integrated optics.
-The scope of this course includes means by which optical fibre technologies can be miniaturised and integrated with micro-electronics and also includes the harnessing of micro-fabrication technologies to realise precise and highly complex integrated optical circuits and systems.
+The scope of this course includes means by which optical fibre technologies can be miniaturised and integrated with micro-electronics and also includes the harnessing of micro-fabrication technologies to realise precise and highly complex optical circuits and systems on an integrated chip.
 You will develop hands-on experience in designing integrated optical devices and circuits using industry standard design tools.

 Objectives/Learning Outcomes/Capability Development